NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Mauler.md

 * * *

 You put your body behind your massive weapon and swing, shoving enemies to clear a wide path.
-You attempt to Shove up to five creatures adjacent to you, rolling a separate Athletics check for each target.
+You attempt to [[Actions/Shove|Shove]] up to five creatures adjacent to you, rolling a separate Athletics check for each target and ignoring the requirement that you have a hand free.
 Then Stride up to half your Speed.
 This movement doesn't trigger reactions from any of the creatures you successfully Shoved.
+Each attack counts toward your multiple attack penalty, but don't increase your penalty until you have made all your attacks.

 ## [[Feats/Shoving Sweep|Shoving Sweep]] Feat 8

 **Prerequisites** Mauler Dedication, expert in Athletics

-**Trigger** A creature within your reach leaves a square during a move action it's using.
+**Trigger** An enemy within your reach leaves a square during a move action it's using.

 **Requirements** You are wielding a melee weapon in two hands.

 * * *

 You swing your weapon at your foe, rebuffing them back.
-You attempt to Shove the triggering creature, ignoring the requirement that you have a hand free.
-The creature continues its movement after the Shove.
+You attempt to [[Actions/Shove|Shove]] the triggering creature, ignoring the requirement that you have a hand free.
+Unless you critically succeed at your check, the creature continues its movement after the Shove.

 ## [[Feats/Hammer Quake|Hammer Quake]] Feat 14